 Sumsub website: www.sumsub.com

-Sumsub handles more than 50,000 verifications a day across 220+ countries – breadth that few platforms match.
-The main reason it comes up in evaluations is that coverage, combined with a workflow builder that lets product teams configure country – or risk-tier-specific flows without pulling in developers each time something changes.
+Sumsub handles more than 50,000 verifications a day across 220+ countries — a breadth that few platforms match.
+The main reason it comes up in evaluations is that coverage, combined with a workflow builder that lets product teams configure country- or risk-tier-specific flows without pulling in developers each time something changes.
 Integration documentation is solid, and processing speeds at high volume get good marks.
-Where reviewers push back is on pricing ($1.35 per completed check as of October 2025, including denied sessions) and support – enterprise clients generally describe responsive, dedicated help, but smaller accounts get more mixed results.
+Where reviewers push back is on pricing ($1.35 per completed check as of October 2025, including denied sessions) and support — enterprise clients generally describe responsive, dedicated help, but smaller accounts get more mixed results.
 There’s no public accuracy disclosure and no advertised 24/7 human review, so visibility into what happens when the automated system hits a difficult document type or region is limited.

 Integration Choices